Astrill VPN: Is It Worth Your While?

 5. Split tunneling

 Astrill offers its own trimmed-down version of Split tunneling, named Safe Mode.
-Safe mode operates similarly, providing you with anonymity while connecting to certain websites of your choice without leaving a trail behind for your government to follow.
+Safe mode operates similarly, providing anonymity while connecting to certain websites of your choice without leaving a trail behind for your government to follow.

 6. Tor over VPN